* This is the Consumer Version. *

-Congenital glaucoma and congenital cataracts (see Other Birth Defects) are uncommon disorders that can affect newborns and young children.
-Disorders that most often blur vision, such as nearsightedness, farsightedness, and astigmatism (all considered refractive errors), do occur in children and require prompt treatment to prevent amblyopia (a decrease in vision).
-Amblyopia affects about 2 to 3% of children and almost always develops before age 2.
+Disorders that most often blur vision, such as nearsightedness (myopia), farsightedness (hyperopia), and astigmatism, occur in children and sometimes require treatment to prevent amblyopia (a decrease in vision that becomes permanent after age 8 if not treated).
+Amblyopia affects about 2 to 3% of children and usually develops before age 2.
 Misalignment of the eyes (strabismus) occurs in about 3% of children and can also cause loss of vision due to amblyopia.
+Congenital cataracts and primary infantile glaucoma are rare disorders that can affect newborns and young children.